Competition between superconductivity and nematic order in high-$T_c$ superconductor: Numerical results and physical implications

-Compared with the case in which the action contains only two bosonic order parameters, the gapless nodal qps show their existence through the three functions $F_{1,2,3}$, which are determined by fermion velocities, $v_{F,\Delta}$.
-We now address how the velocity ratio affects the fixed point structure of the interacting system.
+Compared with the case in which the action contains only two bosonic order parameters, the gapless nodal qps show their existence by entering into the three functions $F_{1,2,3}$, which are all functions of fermion velocities, $v_{F,\Delta}$.
+We now address the influence of these nodal qps on the fixed-point properties of the interacting system.

-As already pointed out, extreme velocity anisotropy with $\kappa \rightarrow 0$ is a special property of nematic QCP with $r = 0$.
-For finite $r$, the velocities receive only unimportant renormalizations, and the ratio $\kappa$ remains finite.
-To make our analysis simpler, we first consider the case of finite $r$ and solve the above RG equations by assuming two representative constant values of $\kappa$.
-From the solutions, we will know qualitatively how the fixed point evolves as $\kappa$ decreases.
-We then consider nematic QCP with $r = 0$, and solve the flow equations (\ref{Eq_alpha_RGEq}, \ref{Eq_r_RGEq}, \ref{Eq_beta_RGEq}, \ref{Eq_u_RGEq}, \ref{Eq_gamma_RGEq}) self-consistently after taking into account the extreme anisotropy limit, $\kappa \rightarrow 0$.

-First, we consider a constant $v_\Delta/v_F = 0.1$, which is an appropriate value for the velocity ratio in some realistic high-$T_c$ superconductors \cite{VojtaSachdev, Orenstein00, Chiao}.
-In the presence case, the dimensionless velocity is set to $v_F = 1$ \cite{Vojta}, and therefore $v_\Delta = 0.1$.
-Substituting them into Eq. (\ref{Eq_D_theta_varphi}), we have